 - Brothers and sisters of U.S. citizens (and their spouses and minor children)

 Generally, the citizen who has a family connection to the green card applicant will serve as the sponsor of that applicant and must be at least 21 years old.
 Those applying based on a lower preference connection such as the sibling of a citizen may have a substantially longer wait period than those with higher preference connections.
+An Oak Brook attorney could help immigrants navigate wait periods when applying for a family-based green card.

 After USCIS approves the petition, information is forwarded to the National Visa Center which is operated by the U.S. Department of State.
 The Center reviews and confirms information and then begins pre-processing by requesting documentation including the Affidavit of Sponsorship and payment of fees.